Pro Guide to Ingeniously Shooting Down Drones

 Counter-Drones: Playing the Same Game

 Another exciting countermeasure option is deploying counter-drones—essentially, using a drone to take down another drone.
 These machines can be equipped with nets or hooks designed to capture or crash the intrusive drone.
-Yet, it’s crucial to note that piloting skill plays a significant role here, so it might be worth investing in professional training if you want to go down this route.
+Yet, it’s crucial to note that piloting skills play a significant role here, so it might be worth investing in professional training if you want to go down this route.

 Signal Jamming: Technology to the Rescue